felixbrucker/jse-cli-miner/README.md

 ## Configuration

 The miner will create a config.json in the current directory.
-You will need to input your account number in the config field `uid` and your jseUnique key in the config field `jseUnique`.
-The jseUnique key can be obtained via the browsers Developer Tools (F12 on most browsers) and entering `user` or `user.jseUnique` in the console tab into the commandline at the bottom.
+You will need to fill out all the config fields.
+The values can be obtained via the browsers Developer Tools (F12 on most browsers) and entering `user` in the console tab into the commandline at the bottom.
 This should be done after logging in.

 ![Console-Browser](/screens/console-browser.png?raw=true "Console-Browser")